 - Class meets every Monday from 10:00 AM – 2:00 PM on the UCLA campus.

 - 8 units of course credit are valid for upper division credit; can also be used towards the Labor Studies Minor or related field (please check with departmental advisor first).

 - Financial aid is available to qualified UCLA undergraduate students.
 All other students should inquire about financial aid at their home institution.

-- Once students are accepted, they will receive PTE numbers in order to enroll in courses LBR&WS 194A and LBR&WS 195A.
+- Once students are accepted, they will receive Petition to Enroll (PTE) numbers in order to enroll in courses LBR&WS 194A and LBR&WS 195A.

 Deadline for Domestic students: